Zippylicious/WorldOfAnalytics/README.md

 ## Local Development

-You will need to clone this git repository to your local machine.
+You will need to clone this git repository to your local machine and have node.js installed.
+I am developing on node v14.15.4.

 From there you will need to run these commands both in /api and /client folders
 ```